 2011: Stanley Paris - author, clinician, teacher

 Nominations must be submitted by WCPT member organisations.
 Nominees must be members of a WCPT member organisation and they cannot be a member of the current WCPT Executive Board.

-Awards for international service are to honour individuals who have made a significant contribution to physical therapy internationally or within their region.
+Awards for international service are to honour individuals who have made a significant contribution to physical therapy internationally and/or within their region.

 Nominations are accepted from member organisations, regions and subgroups.
 All nominations should indicate the area in which the majority of the nominee’s work has taken place.

 This award is to recognise individual physical therapists who have improved people’s lives through their exceptional care, compassion, dedication and personal commitment.